reflectoring/reflectoring.github.io/content/blog/2023/2023-12-31-deserialize-with-jsoncreator.md

 ---

 The FasterXML Jackson library is the most popular JSON parser in Java.
 Spring internally uses this API for JSON parsing.
-In the previous article we covered the [@JsonView annotation](https://reflectoring.io/jackson-jsonview-tutorial/).
+In the previous article, we covered the [@JsonView annotation](https://reflectoring.io/jackson-jsonview-tutorial/).
 In this article, we will look at how to use the **@JsonCreator** annotation.
 Subsequently, we will also take a look at a specific use case of using this annotation in a Spring Boot application.
-For details on other commonly used Jackson annotations, refer [this article](https://reflectoring.io/jackson/).
+For details on other commonly used Jackson annotations, refer to [this article](https://reflectoring.io/jackson/).

 {{% github "https://github.com/thombergs/code-examples/tree/master/spring-boot/jackson-jsoncreator" %}}